| Serafim(left)

 animals spend an average of 14 - 17 hours in concrete/bar enclosures or situations where an animal needs to be kept

 isolated for any reason with reduced chance for exploratory behaviors.
+This practice

 creates poor mental and physical conditions for the animals.